org-tigris-jsapar/jsapar/docs/basics.md

     parser.parse(fileReader, listener);
 ...
 ```
 The schema is used for describing the text format.
-[See Basics of Schemas for information about schemas](basics_schema).
+[See Basics of Schemas](basics_schema) for information about schemas.
 After that we start the parsing by calling the parse method.
 The supplied line event listener is the class that receives an event for each line that is parsed.

 ## Events for each line
-For very large files there can be a problem to build the complete `org.jsapar.model.Document` in the memory before further processing.
+For very large data sources there can be a problem to build the complete `org.jsapar.model.Document` in the memory before further processing.
 It may simply take up to much memory.
+There are other situations where you may prefer to handle one line at a time instead of getting all
+lines in a `Document` when parsing is complete.

 All parsers in this library requires that you provide an event handler that implements org.jsapar.parse.LineEventListener while parsing.

 The JSaPar library contains some convenient implementations of the org.jsapar.parse.LineEventListener interface: